MaxChip101/jack_black/README.md

 # Jack Black
-A small project I made in Computer Science that an ai plays blackjack and you have to beat the ai
+A small project I made in Computer Science that an ai plays blackjack and you have to beat the 2 ais